jpmens/phreefingerprint/README.md

 # phreefingerprint

-Create DNS TXT RR from PEM certificate for @dakami's Phreeload or for Extended DNSSEC Validator (see [my posting](http://blog.fupps.com/2011/02/16/ssl-certificate-validation-and-dnssec/) for what the latter does.
+Create DNS TXT RR from PEM certificate for @dakami's Phreeload or for Extended DNSSEC Validator.
+(See [my posting](http://jpmens.net/2011/02/16/ssl-certificate-validation-and-dnssec/) for what the latter does.)

 ## Usage
 	phreefingerprint [-t] domain certfile